antkiller996/rust-tugraph/plugin-util/README.md

-`plugin-util` is a helper crate which make any rust function with following signature
+`tugraph-plugin-util` is a helper crate which make any rust function with following signature
 ```rust
 fn (_: &mut Graph, _: &str) -> Result<String>
 ```